-(add two 8-bit integers) to JavaScript, then to be completely accurate we must emulate the exact same behavior, in particular, we must handle overflows properly, which would not be the case if we just implement this as %1 + %2 in JavaScript.
+would not be the case if we just implement this as %1+%2 in JavaScript.
 For example, with inputs of 255 and 1, the correct output is 0, but simple addition in JavaScript will give us 256.
 We can emulate the proper behavior by adding additional code, one way (not necessarily the most optimal) would be to check for overflows after each addition, and correct them as necessary.
-This however significantly degrades performance.
+This however makes each operation take significantly more CPU time that the original code.

 Emscripten's approach to this problem is to allow the generation of both accurate code, that is identical in behavior to LLVM assembly, and inaccurate code which is faster.
-In practice, most addition operations in LLVM do not overflow, and can simply be translated into %1 + %2.
-Emscripten provides tools that make it straightforward to find which code does require the slower, more accurate code, and to generate that code in those locations, as follows:
+In practice, most addition operations in LLVM do not overflow, and can be translated into %1+%2 in JavaScript which is fast.
+Emscripten provides tools that make it straightforward to find which code does require the slower, more accurate code, and to generate that code in those locations.
+In practice, this is done as follows:

 - Compile the code using Emscripten with special options that generate runtime checking.
-CHECK_OVERFLOWS adds runtime checks for integer overflows, CHECK_SIGNS checks for signing issues (the behavior of signed and unsigned integers can be different, and JavaScript does not natively support that difference), and CHECK_ROUNDINGS checks for rounding issues (in C and C++, the convention is to round towards 0, while in JavaScript there is no simple operation that does the same). - Run the compiled code on a representative sample of inputs, and notice which lines are warned about by the runtime checks. - Recompile the code, telling Emscripten to add corrections (using CORRECT_SIGNS, CORRECT_OVERFLOWS or CORRECT_ROUNDINGS) only on the specific lines that actually need it.
+CHECK\OVERFLOWS adds runtime checks for integer overflows, CHECK\SIGNS checks for signing issues (the behavior of signed and unsigned integers can be different, and JavaScript does not natively support that difference), and CHECK\ROUNDINGS checks for rounding issues (in C and C++, the convention is to round towards 0, while in JavaScript there is no simple operation that does the same). - Run the compiled code on a representative sample of inputs, and notice which lines are warned about by the runtime checks. - Recompile the code, telling Emscripten to add corrections (using CORRECT\SIGNS, CORRECT\OVERFLOWS or COR-RECT\ROUNDINGS) only on the specific lines that actually need it.

 This method is not guaranteed to work, as if we do not run on a truly representative sample of possible inputs, we may not compile with all necessary corrections.
-It is of course possible to compile with all corrections applied to all the code, to make sure things will work properly (this is the default compilation setting), however, in practice the procedure above works quite well, and results in code is significantly faster.
+It is of course possible to compile with all corrections applied to all the code, to make sure things will work properly (this is the default compilation setting), however, in practice the procedure above appears to work quite well, and can result in code that runs very significantly faster.

-2.1.3 Emscripten Code Optimizations
+2.2.2 Code Optimizations

-When comparing the example program from page 3, the generated code was fairly complicated and cumbersome, and unsurprisingly it performs quite poorly.
+When comparing the example program from page 4, the generated code was fairly complicated and cumbersome, and unsurprisingly it performs quite poorly.
 There are two main reasons for that: First, that the code is simply unoptimized - there are many variables declared when fewer could suffice, for example, and second, that the code does not use 'normal' JavaScript, which JavaScript engines are optimized for - it stores all variables in an array (not normal JavaScript variables), and it controls the flow of execution using a switch-in-a-loop, not normal JavaScript loops and ifs.